3. Curation, Exhibition, Programming: Models and Forms

 Lee Boroson works with materials to create immersive sculptural environments that engage nature and the manmade.
 (From Mass MoCA Plastic Fantastic brochure) For Plastic Fantastic Boroson addresses the utopian ideas held by past generations about the shiny and new as symbols of the future.
 Through the transformation of materials like plastic, glass and fabric, Boroson emulates phenomenological experiences based on the most elemental forces in nature—from air, fog, and smoke, to fire and the cosmos.
 His installations are as much about creating an artificial environment as they are about building upon both historic and contemporary ideas, which challenge perceptions of landscape and the relationship between nature and the manufactured.
 For Plastic Fantastic Boroson addresses the utopian ideas held by past generations about the shiny and new as symbols of the future.

-In Disarm Mechanized II (2012–14) Pedro Reyes sculpts firearms into mechanized musical instruments.
-FIX ROTATED VIEWS FOR VERTICALS
+In Disarm Mechanized II (2012–14) Pedro Reyes sculpts firearms into mechanized musical instruments

 (From “‘Doomocracy’ Puts the Politics of Fear on Display in Brooklyn,” New York Times, Oct.
 6, 2016)